 Bannerfish and Moorish Idol

-Bannerfish have yellow tails while moorish idols have black tails.
-In addition, moorish idols have a predominantly black face and a tubular white nose with a yellowish-orange patch.
-The character 'Gill' in the movie 'Nemo' is a moorish idol.
+Moorish idols (left) have black tails, a predominantly black face and tubular white nose with a yellowish-orange patch while bannerfish (right) have yellow tails.
+'Gill' in the movie 'Nemo' is a moorish idol.

 Gobies and blennies